By Mary Van Nattan Stephens

 Jeremiah 31:3 The LORD hath appeared of old unto me, saying, Yea, I have loved thee with an everlasting love: therefore with lovingkindness have I drawn thee.

 Dear ones, is He not worthy to have the preeminence in our lives?
 Is He not worthy to have our love, our trust, our hopes, our dreams?
-How sad that we neglect our faithful Lord that bought us, Who is worthy of our love, trust and so much more!
+How sad that we neglect our faithful Lord that bought us, Who is worthy of all this and more!
 Revelation 4:11 Thou art worthy, O Lord, to receive glory and honour and power: for thou hast created all things, and for thy pleasure they are and were created.
 What pleasure did we give the Lord today?
 Or were we too busy planning and dreaming about things that are not His will for us right now?
-The knowledge of Him tells us that He knows all these things about us, and what we have need of.
-Surely if He knows the number of hairs on our heads, He knows every need we have (Matt.
+The knowledge of Him tells us that He knows everything about us.
+If He knows the number of hairs on our heads, He knows every need we have (Matt.
 10:30); and He is worthy for us to lay our desires and self-will on the altar for Him.

 Romans 12:1 I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 2 And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.